-During the first three months of 2019, the average oil price of West Texas Intermediate ("WTI") decreased to \$54.82 per barrel from \$62.91 per barrel in the first three months of 2018.
-Natural gas prices decreased slightly to an average price of \$2.92/MMBtu (Henry Hub) for the first three months of 2019 compared to \$3.08/MMBtu (Henry Hub) for the first three months of 2018.
-North American drilling rig activity was flat in the first three months of 2019 as compared to the first three months of 2018.
-U.S. well completions were up 17% in the first three months of 2019 compared to the same period in 2018.
-More recently, WTI oil prices rebounded to above \$60 per barrel, however, natural gas prices have continued to decline and are expected to remain below \$3.00/MMBtu (Henry Hub).
+During the first six months of 2019, the average oil price of West Texas Intermediate ("WTI") decreased to \$57.39 per barrel from \$65.55 per barrel in the first six months of 2018.
+Natural gas prices decreased to an average price of \$2.74/MMBtu (Henry Hub) for the first six months of 2019 compared to \$2.96/MMBtu (Henry Hub) for the first six months of 2018.
+North American drilling rig activity decreased 4% in the first six months of 2019 as compared to the first six months of 2018.
+U.S. well completions were up 13% in the first six months of 2019 compared to the same period in 2018.

-In the past two years, we saw customer spending increase globally, including consecutive years of double-digit growth in North America combined with more modest growth internationally.
+In the past two years, we experienced customer spending increases, including consecutive years of double-digit growth in North America combined with more modest growth internationally.
 A number of favorable influences have directly impacted each of our business sectors.
 Healthy commodity prices and increased well completion activity benefited our upstream business.
 In addition, a more favorable regulatory environment in the United States has benefited our business, particularly in the midstream sector where we continue to see modernization and integrity projects in the gas utility space, as well as increased demand for take away capacity in oil and gas producing basins.
 Our domestic downstream sector has benefited from the improved access to and stability in pricing of the necessary feedstocks available from increased, and in some cases, new upstream production.
 Many downstream companies are adding investments to expand capacity, especially along the U.S. Gulf Coast.
-These factors, combined with the completion of some major upstream, midstream and downstream projects, drove revenue growth of 37% over that two year timeframe.
+These factors, combined with the completion of some major upstream, midstream and downstream projects, drove revenue growth of 37% over that two year timeframe of 2017 and 2018.

-Early global spending surveys for 2019 indicated an expectation of additional mid to high single digit growth in spending in 2019 as compared to 2018.
-However, at the time of our customers' 2019 budget approvals, WTI oil prices had fallen to the low \$50 per barrel range and many 2019 budgets were cut from the initial forecasted spending levels.
-Announced spending plans from our major customers indicate a 5%-10% decrease in spending in the U.S. instead of a 10% increase in spending as originally forecasted.
-During the first quarter of 2019, oil prices have rebounded to above the \$60 level, but the majority of U.S. customers have not announced increased 2019 E&P capex spending increases due to the higher commodity prices.
-Historically, our customers re-visit their spending plans at mid-year.
-Given the uncertainty around oil prices and the fact that our level of major project activity is expected to be down significantly compared to 2018, any growth in 2019 will be more muted than the previous two years.
+In recent global spending surveys for 2019, there has been a notable shift in the outlook which now reflects a contraction in spending within North America offset by accelerating growth in International.
+Announced spending plans indicate a 5%-10% decrease in spending in the U.S. instead of a 10% increase in spending as originally forecasted.
+During the first half of 2019, oil prices have moderated around the \$55-\$60 level, but the majority of U.S. customers have not announced any intentions to increase 2019 E&P capex spending.
+In addition, low natural gas prices, which are currently below \$2.25/MMBtu (Henry Hub) are also contributing to lower spending expectations.
+Given the uncertainty around oil prices, low natural gas prices, a renewed focus on capital discipline by E&P operators, and the fact that our level of major project activity is expected to be down significantly compared to 2018, we expect revenue in 2019 will be lower than 2018.